By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Recovering people struggle to keep their roles separate.
 Yes, you are a person with depression, anxiety, or substance abuse issues but you still need to fill those parent, child, partner roles also.

-Your disorder does not define you and neither do those other roles.
+Your disorder does not define you and neither does those other roles.

 Learn to be able to slip from one role to another.
 Remember to change your role-hat when you need to move from recovering person to employee or parent.

 Learn that the you that is present when your depression is troubling you is not the same you that will be present when the depression lifts.
 Accept all these many you’s with equal love and caring.

 Realize that sometimes a very small trigger can move you from parent-you to child-you or from loving partner to an angry spouse.

 Each of these roles may require different traits.
 You need to be an affirming parent at home but may need to be a stern boss at work.

 The more easily you can comfortably move from one role to another all the while being the real you the better you will adjust to life’s challenges.

 The more skills you develop, the more easily you will be able to move from role to role without feeling overwhelmed or being a fake you.